zoot101/luadns-ddns/README.md

 * curl, jq, awk, dig
 * mutt

 If on Debian, one can do the below.
-If you get an error about wtmpdb not being available, install util-linux instead.

 ```bash
 # For Debian (or its derivatives)